deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 SpinSystem
 ----------

-The :ref:`spin_sys_api` object is a collection of sites and couplings.
+The :ref:`spin_sys_api` instance holds a collection of sites and couplings.
 Below are examples of different spin systems along with discussion on each attribute.

 Single Site Spin System
 '''''''''''''''''''''''